Bangladesh Liberation War: United Nations

 Though the United Nations condemned the human rights violations during and following Operation Searchlight, it failed to defuse the situation politically before the start of the war.

-Following India's entry into the war, Pakistan, fearing certain defeat, made urgent appeals to the United Nations to intervene and force India to agree to a ceasefire.
+After India entered the war, Pakistan, fearing certain defeat, made urgent appeals to the United Nations to intervene and force India to agree to a ceasefire.
 The UN Security Council assembled on 4 December 1971 to discuss the hostilities in South Asia.
 After lengthy discussions on 7 December, the United States made a resolution for "immediate cease-fire and withdrawal of troops".
 While supported by the majority, the USSR vetoed the resolution twice.
 In light of the Pakistani atrocities against Bengalis, the United Kingdom and France abstained on the resolution.

 On 12 December, with Pakistan facing imminent defeat, the United States requested that the Security Council be reconvened.
-Pakistan's Deputy Prime Minister and Foreign Minister, Zulfikar Ali Bhutto, was rushed to New York City to make the case for a resolution on the cease fire.
+Pakistan's Deputy Prime Minister and Foreign Minister, Zulfikar Ali Bhutto, was rushed to New York City to make the case for a resolution on the ceasefire.
 The council continued deliberations for four days.
-By the time proposals were finalised, Pakistan's forces in the East had surrendered and the war had ended, making the measures merely academic.
+By the time proposals were finalized, Pakistan's forces in the East had surrendered and the war had ended, making the measures merely academic.
 Bhutto, frustrated by the failure of the resolution and the inaction of the United Nations, ripped up his speech and left the council.

-Most UN member nations were quick to recognise Bangladesh within months of its independence.
+Most UN member nations were quick to recognize Bangladesh within months of its independence.

 Bhutan

-As the Bangladesh Liberation War approached the defeat of the Pakistan Army, the Himalayan kingdom of Bhutan became the first state in the world to recognise the newly independent country on 6 December 1971.
-Sheikh Mujibur Rahman, the first President of Bangladesh visited Bhutan to attend the coronation of Jigme Singye Wangchuck, the fourth King of Bhutan in June 1974.
+As the Bangladesh Liberation War approached the defeat of the Pakistan Army, the Himalayan kingdom of Bhutan became the first state in the world to recognize the newly independent country on 6 December 1971.
+Sheikh Mujibur Rahman, the first President of Bangladesh, visited Bhutan to attend the coronation of Jigme Singye Wangchuck, the fourth King of Bhutan in June 1974.